 Each GainCurve[a] group shall include exactly one of each of the following metadata items:

-This clause specifies the constraints on the metadata set from 7.1, and defines the association between the the items of the metadata set and data structures and parameters defined in Clause 6.
+This clause specifies the constraints on the metadata set from 7.1, and defines the association between the items of the metadata set and data structures and parameters defined in Clause 6.

 The ApplicationIdentifier metadata item shall equal 5.